markusReinert/ExtremeSurgeAnalysis/README.md

 126, e2021JC017794.
 [DOI: 10.1029/2021JC017794](https://doi.org/10.1029/2021JC017794)

-When using the code in this repository, please cite this paper.
+**When using the code in this repository, please cite this paper.**

 Every version (or “Release”) of this code has an individual DOI.
-Please also cite the DOI of the version you use.
-You find the DOIs to all versions by clicking on the DOI badge above.
+**Please also cite the DOI of the code version you are using.**
+You find the DOIs for
+all versions by clicking on the DOI badge above.
 This badge always redirects to the latest code version.